 Planning vs Programming: What is the role of APS?

-Do you know the role of APS ?
-APS basically encompasses two major processes: Planning and Scheduling.
-APS offers many advantages , as it allows for short- to long-term production plans across the entire production chain, taking into account virtually all variables and constraints within the production environment.
-Some terms may be related to the mes topic, such as Fine Production Planning Software or Finite Scheduling Systems, as well as " Advanced Planning Systems ."
-Learn more about the origins of APS Supply Chain Management processes , we'll find the configuration below, which allows us to identify where solutions focused on Planning and Scheduling fit in. [caption id="attachment_2686" align="aligncenter" width="1024"]
+Do you know what the role of APS ?
+There are basically two major processes covered by APS: Planning and Scheduling.
+And with many advantages , due to the fact that it allows the implementation of short- to long-term production plans throughout the entire production chain and considering practically all the variables and constraints of the production environment.
+Some terms may be related to the mes subject, such as Fine Production Planning Software or Finite Scheduling Systems, as well as " Advanced Planning Systems " in English.
+See more about the origin of APS !
+If we analyze the main processes of Supply Chain Management , we will find the configuration below, in which it is possible to identify where the solutions focused on Planning and Scheduling fit in. [caption id="attachment_2686" align="aligncenter" width="1024"]

 APS solution focuses exclusively on Detailed Production Scheduling processes (its early versions did not include Planning, or at least not with finite capacity, causing the perception of the APS concept to be linked only to the Fine Scheduling process ) , however, a complete APS encompasses much more than that.
 The Production Planning basically aims to define what to produce in each planning period and in what quantity, which is represented by the Mes Production Plan.
 It is based on the actual and/or forecasted demand for each period of a horizon, which can vary from weeks to mes , and the inventory and fulfillment policies that each product has (these policies end up being used mainly by company that produce for stock, but company that produce to order also need to do their Planning).
 This process is usually carried out through the ERP software itself which, as we have seen, has its limitations regarding the restriction of production capacity to generate these production plans.
 In Planning, we work with a more macro and less detailed view of resources (it doesn't necessarily matter how that production will be executed within each shift and each day, but rather how much of each product will be produced that week), so these limitations are less critical.
 Even so, if any business rule is necessary, if bottlenecks can be dynamic, or if the variety of SKU volumes is very high, other constraints not easily manageable by ERPs may arise.
 It's worth remembering that the Planning process (usually referred to as Master Scheduling in English), by definition, comes after S&OP, the Integrated Sales and Operations Planning.
 Mes so, it can be closely related to APS for two reasons: firstly, because S&OP uses a long-term horizon, which generates a greater need for scenario simulation in the face of future uncertainties; Just like Resource Planning, which interacts with S&OP and needs to understand production capacity.
 Since APS has its entire dynamic based on this scenario generation and capacity management, it can greatly support collaborative sales and operations planning.
 The difference in how APS will act in each of these two processes basically lies in the level of granularity of each, both in terms of its position in the Supply Chain process cycle and its objective.
 Characteristics: APS (Planning) -> S&OP